readyready15728/misc/freebsd-notes.md

 * `alias ls='ls -G'` makes for decent color output of `ls` like one would expect on Linux.
 * Making a symlink to the latest version of Python 3 as `python3` can be useful.
 * The OCaml stuff I want installed requires installation of `bash`.
+* Assuming you are still reading, avoid Ports as much as possible.